marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	-  :php:`'varname'` the variable name (mandatory).
 	-  :php:`$value` the value to be stored.
 The value can also be a variable itself.
+	-  :php:`$round` the values are saved for a certain round.
+If you e.g. calculate a result in round 6 according to inputs made in round 5, you can enter $round = $currentRound-1 in order to save the result in the round it belongs to.

 Here you can find some coding examples: